Thursday, December 11, 2008

 Anne said, "You please don't mind Paul's behavior.
 He's not normal.
 He only grew up from outside.
 Please forgive him.
 Sometimes, when I think about him, our only son, I feel so silent."

 I heard the British had a heart of stone.
 Tears don't come to their eyes.
 But, in one moment, Anne changed my ideas.
-I realized all mothers are the same -- be she a British or a Bengali.
+I realized all mothers are the same -- British or Indian.

 To console her, I said, "Don't think so much Anne.
 New discoveries are made everyday.
 Someday Paul will be normal like you or me."